pavanasutha30/penang_food_cpi/README.md

 🚀 Future Plans

-- Recreate the same analysis using Python (Pandas, Matplotlib) or R
+- Recreate the same analysis using Python or R
 - Expand to compare Penang with other states in Malaysia
 - Explore forecasting techniques later in my learning journey